grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Session recording/02 Har converter.md

 ---
-title: 'Session recording / HAR support'
+title: 'HAR converter'
 excerpt: ''
 ---

-In terms of load testing, recording usually refers to the process of creating a load test from the recording of a user session.
-The process looks like:

-1. Record a user or API session.
-2. Convert the recorded session into a test.
-3. Run the test.

-While not exclusive, it is common to use the recording when testing complex scenarios of websites or mobile applications.
-If you have to create a performance test that simulates a scenario with dozens or hundreds of requests, the recording could help you to be more productive in creating your test.

-Recording allows seeing the sequence of requests and parameters of the session instead of having to figure them out.
-Additionally, you could use the recorded information to auto-generate your test instead of building it from scratch.
+The HAR converter is an alternative to the [Browser recorder](/test-authoring/session-recording/browser-recorder) to generate a k6 script from an user session.
+It uses a [HAR file](<https://en.wikipedia.org/wiki/HAR_(file_format)>) as input to base your k6 script.

-k6 does not have built-in functionality to record user or API sessions, but it allows to auto-generate a k6 script via an [HAR file](<https://en.wikipedia.org/wiki/HAR_(file_format)>); HAR is a file format used by all the browsers and various tools to export the recorded HTTP requests.
+> HAR is a file format used by all the browsers and various tools to export the recorded HTTP requests.

+The [har-to-k6 converter](https://github.com/loadimpact/har-to-k6) is a NodeJS tool.
+Unlike the Browser Recorder, it **does not require a k6 Cloud user** to generate the k6 script.

-In k6, the process looks like:
+When using the HAR converter, the process looks like:

 1. Record a HAR file using your browser or tool of choice.
 2. Use the **har-to-k6 converter** to generate a k6 test from the HAR file.
-3. Update the auto-generated k6 test.
+3. Update the auto-generated k6 test in your text editor or IDE.
 4. Use **k6** to run the test.

-> The auto-generation of the test is a great option to add to your toolbox.
-It’s common practice for advanced user flows that generate many sophisticated HTTP requests, or for helping testers to identify the format of the requests.
->
-> The recording avoids writing advanced tests from scratch, saving you time building your performance tests.

 ## 1. Record a HAR file